waimea-aalee/level-3-programming-assessment/docs/ideas.md

 - Ordinal compass directions: **NW, NE, SW, SE**
 - Vertical directions: **Up, Down**

-Creating connections between locations is the key to this project, and there are many ways this cam be done:
+Creating connections between locations is the key to this project, and there are many ways this can be done:
 - Using a co-ordinate system
 - Using location ids / indices
 - Using links to other location objects